HubbardHarvey3/terraform-planningcenter-client/README.md

 ## Contributing

 Contributions are welcome.
 However, this is a hobby project and I am unable to dedicate a lot of time to its maintenance.
-If you have a problem or an idea for an enhancement, please create an issue and I will tackle it as soon as possible.
+If you have a problem or an idea for an enhancement, please create an issue.